DKarthikeya31/TripGuard-AI/README.md

 ## 📊 Business Impact for American Express

-- **Reduced support load**: Fewer disruption-related calls into customer service, freeing agents for complex cases
+- **Reduced support load** — fewer disruption-related calls into customer service, freeing agents for complex cases
-- **Stronger retention**: A seamless, proactive experience reinforces the value of premium travel benefits and annual fees
+- **Stronger retention** — a seamless, proactive experience reinforces the value of premium travel benefits and annual fees
-- **Brand differentiation**: Positions Amex ahead of competitors who offer only static travel insurance or itinerary tracking
+- **Brand differentiation** — positions Amex ahead of competitors who offer only static travel insurance or itinerary tracking
-- **Higher NPS in a high-stress moment**: Disruptions are emotionally charged; resolving them flawlessly builds outsized loyalty
+- **Higher NPS in a high-stress moment** — disruptions are emotionally charged; resolving them flawlessly builds outsized loyalty
-- **Scalable to millions of cardholders**: Cloud-native, API-first design supports enterprise scale from day one
+- **Scalable to millions of cardholders** — cloud-native, API-first design supports enterprise scale from day one

 ---